thenamespace/web3-plugin-ens/README.md

 ### Reverse name resolution

-For reverse name resolution call, which will set the caller's address to which `name` gets resolved:
+To set the name for your address call `setName`:

 ```ts
 await web3.ens.setName(name);